Dairon Blanco Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in MLB.

-- The Phillies have the 11th-ranked team ERA among all league pitching staffs (3.98).
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

-- Phillies pitchers combine to give up 120 home runs (1.1 per game), the ninth-fewest in the league.
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).

-- In his last appearance on Saturday, the right-hander went 4 2/3 innings against the Pittsburgh Pirates, allowing five earned runs while surrendering nine hits.
+- In his most recent appearance on Sunday against the Pittsburgh Pirates, the lefty threw five scoreless innings without surrendering a hit.

+- In nine games this season, the 26-year-old has amassed a 2.66 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .202 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.